telatin/microbiome-bioinformatics/_posts/2021-01-01-Install-Miniconda.md

 bash install.sh
 ```

-This will start an _interactive_ process that will ask some questions (to accept the license
+This will start an _interactive_ process that will ask some questions
-  and to start the initializer).
+(to accept the license and to start the initializer).

 When the process is finished you'll be asked to restart your shell
-(_i. e._ to log out and login again, or
+(_i. e._ to log out and login again,
-  simply type `source ~/.bashrc` on most systems)
+or simply try typing `source ~/.bashrc` on most systems)

 ## The bioconda repository